Look skywards for swifts back from Africa

 The kiwi is an evolutionary phenomenon, and an endemic species to New Zealand, a land that was geographically isolated after its separation from Godwana 80 million years ago.
 This isolation makes New Zealand ideal for studying evolutionary processes.
 Continue reading

-Sirocco kakapo’s stardom helps save his species
+Kakapo Sirocco uses fame to save his species

 Sirocco by Chris Birmingham (DoC)